PoliteKlingon/tyrian/Devlog/Devlog.md

 GDD - made the first iteration of the GDD for our group project - ~2h

 Time beyond seminar - ~3h

+## Week 05
+HW: completed second homework - enemies, health, collisions.
+The hardest thing was probably figuring out an elegant way to implement the enemy movement pattern. ~4h